algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 :::

-The most common autocomplete UX is one that displays a list of possible queries, or "query suggestions," that your users can select from as they type. **Query Suggestions help users find queries that are guaranteed to return results.** They help users type less and find what they are looking for faster.
+The most common autocomplete UX is one that displays a list of suggested searches that your users can select from as they type. **Suggested searches help users find queries that are guaranteed to return results.** They help users type less and find what they are looking for faster.

+[Algolia](https://www.algolia.com/) provides a [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) feature that generates suggested search terms [based on your what your users are searching for and the results within your dataset](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/#how-query-suggestions-works).

 The term “Query Suggestions” refers to the textual suggestions themselves.
 Query Suggestions are different from search results.
 Query Suggestions are only suggestions of better queries.
 When typing “smartphone”, a user may receive a suggestion to pick a more precise query, such as “smartphone apple” or “smartphone iphone xs”, which would retrieve more specific results.

-[Algolia](https://www.algolia.com/) provides a [Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) feature that generates suggestions [based on your what your users are searching for and the results within your dataset](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/#how-query-suggestions-works).
 This tutorial explains how to integrate [Algolia Query Suggestions](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/js/) into an autocomplete menu using the [`autocomplete-plugin-query-suggestions`](createQuerySuggestionsPlugin) package.

 ## Prerequisites